 In short, aim to eliminate topical steroids by applying wheatgrass extract instead, and ultimately restore all skin functions to normal.

-Finally, compared with the "cold turkey” approach often recommended by non-medical "experts" the wheatgrass extract approach will help the patient recover.
-However, there is no "quick fix", because topical steroids frequently do major damage.
-On the other hand, wheatgrass extract is a far more humane appoach than drugs or "cold turkey", and has helped many patients overcome their addiction.
+Finally, compared with the "cold turkey” approach, the wheatgrass extract method will help the patient's skin recover.
+However, there is no "quick fix", because topical steroids frequently do major damage which needs time to recover.
+Wheatgrass extract is a far more humane method than using drugs or going "cold turkey", and has helped many patients overcome their addiction.